Background

 “These places are suitable for residential and mixed-use buildings up to six stories in the core and smaller apartment buildings on the periphery.
 Neighborhood centers should generally encompass areas within 800 feet, or one to three blocks, of the central intersection or transit stop.”

-One significant issue with the selection of the 30 Neighborhood Centers is that there were no criteria for the types and quantity of amenities such as stores, restaurants and services, relative to the proposed size of the Center.
+One significant issue with the selection of the 30 Neighborhood Centers is that there were apparently no criteria for the types and quantity of amenities such as stores, restaurants and services, relative to the proposed size of the Center.
 Compared to some other proposed Neighborhood Centers, Montlake’s has far fewer existing amenities, less room for future amenities, and a much larger footprint relative to its business core.
 Some neighborhoods in similar situations are using this to negotiate with City Council to modify their proposed Neighborhood Centers, or even remove them from the One Seattle Plan entirely.

 City Council needs your input on the proposed Montlake Neighborhood Center.
 It’s absolutely essential to get the Plan right because the impacts to the neighborhood, both good and bad, will last forever.